 Here at WendyHouses.co.za , we aim to provide all the information you need to make the right purchase.
 Thousands of people search for Wendy houses online every month and we want the people looking for Wendy houses to find the people who sell Wendy houses easily.

 There are many ways that Wendy houses can be built.
 Most Wendy houses in South Africa are made of wood but plastic options are available too, especially when it comes to wendy houses for kids .
 Kiddies wendy houses are available in plastic and wood and can be great fun. the wooden kind can be painted in fun colours for the kids to enjoy.
-As far as your regular kind go, when it comes to the wooden variety, they can be built with tongue in groove, Log or louvre options or shiplap.
+As far as your regular type go, when it comes to the wooden variety, they can be built with tongue in groove, Log or louvre options or shiplap.
 Many people prefer kiln dried, graded SA pine, however Knotty pine is a good option too.
-Most of them have a corrugated iron roof, however there are a few different ways to roof them.
+Most of them have a corrugated iron roof, however there are a few different ways to roof them and there are even methods used these days which can provide insulation.

 Wood is not the only option and there are now fibre cement models on the market and there are various chinese products on sale too.
 There are also SABS approved product brands like NUTEC which offer great insulation and are available in a wood grain finish.
 NUTEC is also water, wind and fire resistant, easy to maintain and offer great resistance to rodents and fungus.